fabriziosalmi/proxmox-lxc-autoscale/README.md

 - **LXC AutoScale ML**: Designed for advanced users and more complex environments.
 This version is perfect for large automated setups or custom integrations requiring sophisticated, machine-learning-driven autoscaling.
 It consists of three components: the **API**, the **Monitor**, and the **Model**.

 > [!NOTE]
-> The default installer automatically installs the **LXC AutoScale** standard version after a 5-second delay.
+> The default installer automatically installs LXC AutoScale after a 5-second delay.

 ## Features